Stability-AI/stable-audio-tools/README.md

   - The training configuration for the model, varies based on `model_type`.
 Provides parameters for training as well as demos.

 ## Dataset config
-`harmonai-tools` currently supports two kinds of data sources: local directories of audio files, and WebDataset datasets stored in Amazon S3.
+`stable-audio-tools` currently supports two kinds of data sources: local directories of audio files, and WebDataset datasets stored in Amazon S3.

 # Todo
 - [ ] Add documentation for dataset configs